timkuijsten/node-mongo-escape/README.md

 Replace all occurences of "$" and "." with "＄" and "．", respectively.

-**Note**: this module only protects against keyword injection, not full JavaScript injection.
-So don't rely on this module for escaping the [mapReduce] command or [$where] operator as these commands parse and execute their values as JavaScript.
-From a security point of view it is recommended to [disable server side JavaScript] altogether.
+**Note**: this module protects against keyword injection, not full JavaScript injection.
+Don't rely on this module for escaping the [mapReduce] command or [$where] operator as these commands parse and execute their values as JavaScript.
+From a security point of view it is recommended to [disable server side JavaScript] in MongoDB.

 ## Examples